Cantal: History

 The area of Cantal was historically part of the Haute-Auvergne (Haute-Auvergne).

 Cantal is one of the original 83 departments created during the French Revolution on 4 March 1790.
 Prior to the First World War, it comprised parts of the XIII.
 Army Corps military region and the Clermont-Ferrand educational division (académie).

 Diocese of Cantal

-After the 1790 Constitution Civile du Clergé, the Diocese of Saint-Flour in Cantal (whose bishop refused to swear the republican oath of allegiance, constituting a schism from Rome) was among the almost half of the French sees being abolished to realign the new bishoprics to coincide with the new departments, such as Cantal, where outsider parish priest Anne-Alexandre-Marie Thibault was elected Bishop.
-It was formally abolished in turn after the Napoleonic Concordat of 1801 (Thibault refusing to resign), in favor of the reinstated bishopric of Saint Poul, but actually retained the departemental borders.
+After the 1790 Constitution Civile du Clergé, the Diocese of Saint-Flour in Cantal (whose bishop refused to swear the oath required by the Civil Constitution of the Clergy, constituting a schism from Rome) was among the almost half of the French sees being abolished to realign the new bishoprics to coincide with the new departments, such as Cantal, where outsider parish priest Anne-Alexandre-Marie Thibault was elected Bishop.
+It was formally abolished in turn after the Napoleonic Concordat of 1801 (Thibault refusing to resign) and replaced by the reinstated bishopric of Saint Flour, which however retained the departmental borders of Cantal.